gataca-io/gataca.io/content/mdpages/privacy-policy.md

 ## Use of Data

-Gataca, Inc. uses the collected data for various purposes:
+Gataca uses the collected data for various purposes:

 * To provide and maintain our Service
 * To notify you about changes to our Service